denisse-orellana/code_challenge/README.md

   PRINT
 ```

-The results from the query is exported to a new .CSV file:
+The results from the query are exported to a new .CSV file:
 ```py
 # Export sql data to data csv
 sql_table = fugue_sql(query)